corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/wire-format.md

 an existing one.
 For enumerations, you can list the choices in the schema.

 You can interpret a serialized message at several levels of detail.
 If you parse it using the basic AMQP type system, you will get nested lists and maps containing a few basic types (similar to JSON).
-If you use descriptors and map those containers to higher level, you will get more strongly-typed structures.
+If you use descriptors and map those containers to a higher level, you will get more strongly-typed structures.

 ## Extended AMQP